ram-ki/PS2_submission/README.md

 -> The DL model aims at detecting, removing and inpainting the watermark with refined features

+-> We use the pre-trained os the WDNet to assist our watermark-removal tool

+-> The reason to use WDNet was its ability to generalise to different types and colors of watermark logos without the need to look at mask at inferernce

 ## Steps to run the code
 -> Download the pre-trained models and paste in './Pretrained_WDNet/'